 The first-ever built telescope was a refractor, so it is no wonder that the refractor is a telescope with the most recognizable shape.
 It is a type of telescope with a long tube and a combination of glass lens at its objective (objective lens) and a second glass at its eyepiece (eyepiece lens).

 Light enters the refractor telescope at the upper end, where it is refracted (bent) as it passes through the lens.
 In the optical tube, light travels in a straight path through a vacuum.
 The light focuses on a single point (called focal point) at the bottom of the telescope.

-The image size depends on the focal length.
+The image size depends on the focal length of the telescope.
 The focal length is the distance between the objective lens and focal point — the longer the focal length, the bigger the image.

-Path of the light in a refractor telescope
+Path of the light in a refracting telescope

-A significant advantage of a refractor telescope is its closed tube — this is good for two reasons:
+A significant advantage of a refracting telescope is its closed tube — this is good for two reasons:

-There are also some disadvantages of refractors.
+There are also some disadvantages of refracting telescopes.
 One of the most well-known is an effect called chromatic aberration.
 Every color has a different wavelength.
 When passing through the lens, every color refracts at different angles.

-Chromatic aberration occurs because the lens is unable to focus all colors on a single point.
+Chromatic aberration occurs because the lens of a telescope is unable to focus all colors on a single point.
 This effect is seen as a rainbow of colors around the image.
 The result is disconcerting for astronomers and astrophotographers.

-Refractors are great telescopes for lunar and planetary observations.
-They produce high-contrast images, but there is not enough light-gathering power for observing the “deep-sky objects” such as nebulas and galaxies.
+Refracting telescopes are great for lunar and planetary observations.
+This type of telescope produces high-contrast images that are great for observing the Moon and planets, but there is not enough light-gathering power for observing the “deep-sky objects” such as nebulas and galaxies.